The Bankrate promise

 While credit cards offer a handful of benefits, they also provide a risk for individuals who spend more than they can actually afford.
 It is far too easy to fall into credit card debt simply by letting your balance get out of control.
-If you can manage to treat a credit card like you would cash, you’ll be on the right track.
+If you can manage to treat a credit card like you would cash and pay your bill in full each month, you’ll be on the right track.

 You have outstanding debts on existing credit cards